lastlegume/lastlegume.github.io/_posts/2025-11-08-gradetable_section_names.markdown

 This is a very minimal example, but it gets the point across.
 We make a new counter which stores the current question number, and then set the part number to be the number of that counter.
 Under the hood, the exam class stores what it thinks the part number should be in a counter (which is what we used in the previous section), but we can just create our own counter and tell the exam class to use that instead.
 This way, the question number will not reset after each section.
 Then, we create a new command called `\q` (again, really bad name, but some other class has already taken `\question` from us, so options are limited). `\q` just increments the question counter and creates a part.

 Note how we don't take a parameter for the point value of the question.
-My first attempt did, but I realized that if you write the brackets after `\q` as you would with a `\question` (e.g. `\q[1]`), it'll work anyways because all that it's doing behind the scenes is expanding the command, and after expansion, as long as `\part` is the last thing in the command, the bracketed points will end up right after `\part` anyways.
+My first attempt did, but I realized that if you write the brackets after `\q` as you would with a `\question` (e.g. `\q[1]`), it'll work regardless because all that it's doing behind the scenes is expanding the command, and after expansion, as long as `\part` is the last thing in the command, the bracketed points will end up right after `\part` anyway.

 Alternatively, you could add an argument to `\q` and instead define it as `\newcommand{\q}[1][<default point value>]` and add a reference to `#1` by changing it to `\part[#1]`.
 Here's an implementation of how you might do that.